leftychen/QF_Project/README.md

 3.Reference

-model and part of code comes from the reference below: http://www.wildml.com/2015/09/implementing-a-neural-network-from-scratch/
+Model and part of code come from the reference below:

+http://www.wildml.com/2015/09/implementing-a-neural-network-from-scratch/